-Below, we discuss the strategy we have in place to identify and manage the impacts that climate change can have on our business and our society, and Tokio Marine’s commitments and actions to support the low-carbon transition through our business activities.
+Below, we discuss the strategy we have in place to identify and manage the impacts that climate change can have on our business and our society, and Tokio Marine’s commitments and actions to support the transition to a decarbonized society through our business activities.

 Effective Management of Risks and Opportunities